 - Any mention of the word “Musk”

 What are you selling?
-Yourself or a product?
-Insecure, incompetent people sell themselves.
-Capable people sell ideas and products.
+Yourself or a solution?
+Insecure, incompetent people talk too much and sell themselves.
+Capable people are quiet, ask questions, and sell ideas.

-While you may need to dumb down your products for a broad audience, do not lose sight of the technically savvy buyers.
-There are more of them than you think and in many organizations they are more influential than you may realize.
+While you may need to simplify your products for a broad audience, be on the look out for technically savvy buyers.
+They are more influential than you may think.